 Green Bay, Wisconsin is known mostly for the Green Bay Packers, but the city holds so much more.
 The history of the team resonates throughout the town, but there is also nature, food, and plenty of activities.
-Whether you are visiting for a game, or just to explore Northern Wisconsin, Green Bay is a great place to explore.
+It makes a great day trip from Milwaukee, Chicago, or even Minneapolis.
+So whether you are visiting for a game, or just to explore Northern Wisconsin, Green Bay is a great place to explore.
 Here are our top things to do in Green Bay this weekend.

 Click the links below to skip to any of the following sections:

 Titletown Brewing is not only a staple in the Green Bay area, it is history.
 Located inside a retired train station, the building itself is worth the visit.

 They also recently built a brewery across the street, as well as a tasting room.
 Because of the height of that building, it has become a great place to be able to view the entire city from its decks.